TezBaydu/Milestone-project-4-GraphicDesign/README.md

         * Temp mail used: renenag259@latovic.com
         * Temp password
     - Services app
-        * Contact details and form
+        * Contact details and form - Almost Done
     - Deploy to heroku
     - Email notifications
         * To customer - Done
         * To Admin for order update and action
-    - Admin upload images to Django admin and onto user profile
+    - Admin upload images to Django admin and onto user profile - ?
+POtential to leave but nice to have

 # Mentor questions
+- Contact form not pulling authenticated users
+- Contact form not pulling detailapplied into fields
+- Package disappears from orders when deleted or adjusts Totals
+    - Only association is with the pid number in Stripe to find the amount charged however pacakge details with logo request details disppaears?
 - django install required
-- advice on user profile where images are to be loaded into django admin and this pulls into user profile
+- advice on user profile where images are to be loaded into django admin and this pulls into user profile - Don't think have enough time
 - webhook error - Off and On
-- Package disappears from orders when deleted or adjusts Totals
-    - Only association is with the pid number in Stripe to find the amount charged however pacakge details with logo request details disppaears?
-- Contact form not pulling authenticated users
-- Contact form not pulling detailapplied into fields